uavinash15/DataScience-/README.md

 # DataScience-
-using this repository to store basics of Data Science pandas and Matplotlib libraries
+using this repository to store Data Science Models